How to clean & maintain your wooden floor

 Monthly Schedule – Polish

 Polishing your floor every few months is a great way to clean hardwood flooring.
 Polishing renews and refreshes the finish that protects your hardwood floor.
-With floors that have some kind of protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
-Polishing your floor fills in microscopic scratches and evens out a floor’s protective surface.
+With floors that have a protective sealant, it is the finish that is getting the most attention when we clean—not the actual hardwood.
+Polishing your floor fills in microscopic scratches and evens out a floors protective surface.
 Polishing a hardwood floor is not a difficult task and can be done with a minimal amount of effort.

 Yearly Schedule – Deep Clean